REAL ESTATE AGENT COSTS & WHERE TO FIND THE BEST

 2. Use a thoroughly vetted real estate agent rather than waste your time on ones you know nothing about.
 At stake are your assets, worth hundreds of thousands of dollars.

-3. Be prepared and informed before you meet any agents – use Agent Finder’s interview questionnaire to help compare apples with apples.
+3. Be prepared and informed before you meet any real estate agents – use Agent Finder’s interview questionnaire to help compare apples with apples.

-4. Consider the agent’s expenses and don’t assume your agent gets all the commission, they don’t.
+4. Consider the real estate agent’s expenses and don’t assume your agent gets all the commission, they don’t.

 5. Plan to negotiate logically, rather than winging it.